ashleyk-dev/wordpress-theme-boilerplate/README.md

 ---
 ### Do This First:
-- put .gitignore in root dir
+- put .gitignore in root dir or your Wordpress project (not the root dir of the theme)
 - rename the theme directory
 - search for __\<theme\>__ & replace it with your theme name
 - search for __\<company\>__ & replace it with the name of the company